cfrefah/tail.select/README.md

 #### hideSelect
 `bool`<br />
-This option will hide, set the 'display: none;' styling, to the source select element.
+This option will hide, set the `display: none` styling, to the source select element.

 #### hideSelected
 `bool`<br />